Pumphrey Law

 Penalties for Manslaughter

 Manslaughter is considered a second-degree felony in the state of Florida.
-If convicted of a manslaughter charge, a person can face the following penalties:
+If convicted of a manslaughter charge, the defendant can face the following penalties:

 - Up to $10,000 fine